Blockchain Finance Concept

 Who owns Ripple?

-Ripple has been funded by 43 investors including Pantera Capital, Andreessen Horowitz, Blockchain Capital, Seagate Technology, Google Ventures, Siam Commercial Bank, Westpac Banking Corporation, and others.
+Ripple has raised $893.9 million from 71 investors, including Pantera Capital, Andreessen Horowitz, Blockchain Capital, Seagate Technology, Google Ventures, Siam Commercial Bank, Westpac Banking Corporation, and others.

 Ripple valuation chart